azulzaietz/gcc-conversational_ai_analytics/infra-as-code/modules/audio-data-format-change/README.md

 ## Create the Buckets
-Incoming raw audio files from Five9 are GSM6.10 wave file format.
-Format change is required to be ingested by CCAI Speech-to-text.
+If incoming raw audio files are not in flac file format, format change is required to be ingested by CCAI Speech-to-text.
 Outputs of the script will be stored in separate buckets different from the landing bucket.

-`five9-audio-files`: Landing bucket for the raw Five9 audio files `formatted-audio-files`: Intermediate bucket to store formatted audio files `formatted-audio-metadata`: Intermediate bucket to store formatted audio metadata
+`original-audio-files`: Landing bucket for the raw audio files `formatted-audio-files`: Intermediate bucket to store formatted audio files `formatted-audio-metadata`: Intermediate bucket to store formatted audio metadata